cknadler/nidyx/readme.md

 ## Examples

-Note, the following is ommited from the beginning of all examples:
+Note, the following is ommited from the beginning of all JSON examples:

 ```
 "$schema": "http://json-schema.org/draft-04/schema#",